George Halas: Baseball career

-Professional football career
+Football career

+Hammond All-Stars

+Halas signed his first professional football contract with the independent Hammond All-Stars, who would become the Hammond Pros the next season.

+Decatur / Chicago Staleys / Bears

-After one year with the Pros (also known as the All-Stars), Halas moved to Decatur, Illinois to take a position with the A. E. Staley Company, a starch manufacturer.
+Halas moved to Decatur, Illinois, to take a position with the A. E. Staley Company, a starch manufacturer.
 He served as a company sales representative, an outfielder on the company-sponsored baseball team, and the player-coach of the company-sponsored football team the Decatur Staleys.
 Halas selected his alma mater's colors—orange and navy blue—for the team's uniforms.
-In 1920, Halas represented the Staleys at the meeting which formed the American Professional Football Association (which became the NFL in 1922) in Canton, Ohio.
+In 1920, Halas represented the Staleys at the meeting which formed the American Professional Football Association (which became the National Football League in 1922) in Canton, Ohio.
 After the Staleys' season ended, Halas and teammates George Trafton, Hub Shoemake, and Hugh Blacklock joined the Chicago Stayms for a December 19 match against the Chicago Cardinals, marking the only time Halas would be an NFL team's opponent for another team besides the Staleys/Bears.
 The game ended in a 14–14 tie.

 Despite a 10–1–2 record, the Staleys ended the season awash in red ink.
 The Staleys' financial troubles didn't dissuade Halas from significantly upgrading the roster, to the point that it was a works team in name only.
 After the first game of the 1921 season, company founder and namesake Augustus E. Staley turned over control of the team to Halas so he could move the team to Chicago, where the team had attracted its biggest gates of the 1920 season.
 Staley gave Halas a $5,000 bonus for the move to Chicago provided that he keep the Staleys franchise name for the 1921 season.
 Halas then took on teammate Edward "Dutch" Sternaman as a partner.
 The newly minted "Chicago Staleys" set up shop at Cubs Park, soon to be known as Wrigley Field; Halas had a good relationship with Chicago Cubs owner William Wrigley Jr. and president Bill Veeck Sr. The Staleys maneuvered their schedule to win their first NFL championship that year.
 The following year, Halas renamed his team the "Chicago Bears."
 Years later, he recalled that he wanted to find a way to choose a name that would give a nod to the Cubs.
 Reasoning that football players were far bigger than baseball players, he concluded, "if baseball players are cubs, then football players must be bears!"